Click Injection Explained: How To Combat Mobile Ad Fraud For High-Quality User Acquisition?

 - Media Source 3 indicates a low time to install, which proves the use of bot or click injection.
 So, it is a definite fraud.

 - Media Source 4 has a sudden spike at a particular time duration, which hints at the possibility of abnormal traffic behavior.
-The click could be scripted to inject at a certain point of time to make it appear normal.
+The script injects the click at a certain point of time to make it appear normal.
 So, Media Source 4 could be a potential case of fraud.

 Choosing Reliable Partners for Marketing